 Walk Start time: 11:15 am

 Parkinson’s disease is a progressive nervous system disorder that affects movement.
 Symptoms start gradually, sometimes starting with a barely noticeable tremor in just one hand.
 Tremors are common, but the disorder also commonly causes stiffness or slowing of movement.
 After Alzheimer’s disease, Parkinson’s is the most common age-related neurodegenerative disorder affecting 7 to 10 million people worldwide.
-Men are 1.5 times more likely to have Parkinson’s than women and the incidence of the disease generally increases with age.
-There is no cure and so awareness and donations are critically important to support research and services for patients and their families.
+Men are 1.5 times more likely to have Parkinson’s than women, and the incidence of the disease generally increases with age.
+Because there is no cure, awareness and donations are critically important to support research and services for patients and their families.

 Together we can make all the difference!